 The current in-house build sensor is one of the most stable and sensitiv sensors of its type, reaching stabilities of 150fT in the minute range while a new generation of sensor and expanding the setup to a mulit-sensor array is already projected.

 If you are interested or want learn more on this topic - feel free to contact email@example.com!

 Detection of high-field seeking ultra-cold neutron spin states

 We currently investigate a new idea to detect trapped ultra-cold neutrons in a new way, which avoids most issues that limited progress in the field for many years.
 If successful, our new method will be a game changer.
 If you like to learn about neutron technology, superconductivity and experiments with neutron reflectometry, contact firstname.lastname@example.org and learn about which possibilities we have for a cool thesis with potentially a lot of impact and visibility!

-If you are interested in fundamental questions and experiments in the lab, don't hesistate to contact us!
+The above mentioned topics are examples of many possibilities we do currently have available.
+If you are interested, don't hesistate to contact us!
 We work with the world's smallest magnetic field, high precision sensors, laser polarized noble gases, superconducting sensors and trapped ultra-cold neutrons.
-Our experiments are performed at TUM and the Universe-Cluster, the FRM-II reactor, ILL (Grenoble), WIPP (New Mexico), Berkeley, PTB Berlin and the Argonne Lab (Chicago).
+Our experiments are performed at TUM, the FRM-II and the ILL (Grenoble), WIPP (New Mexico) and PTB.
 We are continuously looking for motivated students, diploma or PhD students to participate in our lab.
 If you are interested just visit us or contact Peter Fierlinger or the researcher who works on the project you are interested in.